tensorflow/docs/site/en/api_docs/python/tf/RaggedTensor.md

 #### Args:

 * <b>`name`</b>: A name prefix for the returned tensor (optional).

 #### Returns:

-  A 1-D Tensor of int64 with shape `[nrows]`.
+A 1-D integer Tensor with shape `[nrows]`.
 The returned tensor is nonnegative, and is sorted in ascending order.

 #### Example: